-This article covers frequently asked questions pertaining to the Immunet Protect Free and Plus products.
+This article covers frequently asked questions pertaining to the Immunet Protect Free.

 When Immunet Protect 2.0 was released (June 16, 2010) the Immunet website retired it's Community features and moved them directly into your product.
 The 2.0 product will now allow you to directly invite friends, manage current connections and add new friends.
 The password and email address you used on the old website will now work directly in the product.